 The call for abstracts will be open until March 16 (notification of acceptance until March 25).
-In addition to the poster display, the Scientific Committee will select the best abstracts for 3 oral communications (20 minutes each), to be included in the main programme, and 5-minute talks to be held in the speed talk sessions, during poster viewing.
+In addition to the poster display, the Scientific Committee will select the best abstracts for 2 oral communications (20 minutes each), to be included in the main programme, and 5-minute talks to be held in the speed talk sessions during lunch break.
+There will also be a time slot dedicated to poster viewing in the second day of the Meeting.

-Participants selected for a speed talk or oral communication should send their electronic poster in PDF or PPT to email@example.com until April 19.
+Participants selected for a speed talk should send their presentation in PDF or PPT to email@example.com until April 19.

 1) TITLE (max.
 120 characters without spaces):